albertezem/albert_git-experiments/README.md

 2. I created a branch using git checkout -b "newbranch"
 3. I made changes on the branch and pushed them
 4. I used github.com to create the pull request
+5. Git log included a log for the pull request

+## Part 3

+1. To create a merge conflict, my partner pushed an edit, and I committed changes to my local repo before pulling.
+2. I resolved the conflict by selecting one of the versions of the file as the correct version in the merge editor, then pushing everything